sardariuss/carlson_protocol/README.md

-# The Godwin protocol
+# ⚜️ The Godwin protocol

-## A decentralized voting system fueled with Bitcoin.
+## 💪 A decentralized voting system fueled with Bitcoin.

 - The Godwin protocol encodes the notion of caring.
 To participate in a vote, you should care about it; if not you will find another usage for your Bitcoins elsewhere.
 - The Godwin protocol is a double edge sword.
-The more bitcoins you lock in a vote, the greater your voice, but the lesser the reward per tokens you're gonna get, and the greater the opportunity to contest the result and locking your bitcoins gets.
+The more bitcoins you lock in a vote, the greater your voice, but the lesser the reward per tokens you're gonna get, and the greater the opportunity to contest the result and hence the duration increase of the lock gets.
 - The Godwin protocol is stateless.
 Votes never end and results decay.
 Even the most on-sided votes will decay over time, offering the opportunity to reevaluate past consensus.
 - The Godwin protocol rewards the bolds.
 Stand for your believes against the crowd, if the future agrees with you you will be rewarded.

-## How does it work?
+## 🤓 How does it work?

 The Godwin protocol allows to participate on votes that really matters to you.
 To participate to a vote, pick your side ('Aye' or 'Nay') and choose an amount of satoshi to use for that vote: the greater the amount, the greater the power (1 satoshi = 1 vote).
 The satoshis will be transfered back to you after a period of time that can vary so that:
  - the greater the total of satoshis locked in a vote (including the ones from your ballot), the longer the satoshis from your ballot will be locked.
 But note that every satoshi locked is pondered by how much time has passed between that ballot and yours, so that the more time has passed, the least effect these satoshis have on your lock.